-LuaScript

-(Optional) The name of a Lua script that defines conditions that a record pair must meet in order to be included in the output track.
-For information about writing the script, see Write a Lua Script for an ESP Engine, on page 251.
+LuaScript (Optional) The name of a Lua script that defines conditions that a record pair

 For more information about these parameters and the values they accept, refer to the HPE Media Server Reference.

 4. Save and close the configuration file.
 HPE recommends that you save your configuration files in the location specified by the ConfigDirectory parameter.